Double Impact: Casting

 Van Damme was reportedly paid $600,000 for the movie.
-Wanting to breakaway from the martial arts movie genre he had become so popularly known for, he hoped playing the dual role of Chad/Alex would change his image and help him do just that. "[Alex] is violent and [Chad] is not, so audiences [will] see the contrast in my work."
+He hoped playing the dual role of Chad/Alex would change his image and help him break away from the martial arts movie genre he had become so popularly known for. "[Alex] is violent and [Chad] is not, so audiences [will] see the contrast in my work."
 Prior to the film's release, he had told the Los Angeles Times: "If I stay in martial arts pictures people will get tired of my films."
 Van Damme felt Double Impacts love scene would appeal to a wider audience.
 Seeing Jeremy Irons portray a dual role in Dead Ringers allegedly influenced Van Damme's decision.

 Writing

 Director Sheldon Lettich co-wrote the script with Van Damme.
 Inspiration was taken from Alexandre Dumas' The Corsican Brothers; an 1844 novella about twins separated at birth, who find each other in adulthood.
 Lettich later recalled the concept of Van Damme playing twins "was so successful that other producers wanted him to repeat it."
 (Timecop, Maximum Risk, Replicant) "Even though it meant a lot more work for Jean-Claude, he enjoyed the challenge of playing two distinctly different characters, showcasing a dark and a more light-hearted side in the same movie."